By Jessica Becker, Brandel France de Bravo, MPH, and Diana Zuckerman, PhD

 Palliative care focuses on helping relieve the patient’s pain, offering psychological support to the patient and family, and providing the patient and family with information they may need to adapt to life with a serious illness and make relevant decisions.
 This kind of care enables patients with late-stage cancer and other debilitating diseases to live as comfortably as possible during the time they have left and spend meaningful time with their families.

-What if patients didn’t have to choose between comfort and treatment?
+Patients should not have to choose between comfort and treatment

-Along with having a better quality of life, the patients that were assigned to the group receiving palliative care plus cancer treatment had fewer symptoms of depression.
-Among the patients receiving palliative care and treatment, only 16% showed symptoms of depression while 38% of patients getting only standard cancer treatment had symptoms of depression.
+The patients who were offered palliative care plus cancer treatment had fewer symptoms of depression.
+Only 16% showed symptoms of depression while 38% of patients getting only standard cancer treatment had symptoms of depression.

 More patients in the group assigned only to standard cancer treatments received aggressive end-of-life care, including chemotherapy, compared to patients who received palliative care plus cancer treatment.
 Aggressive end-of-life care was defined as chemotherapy during the last two weeks of life; no hospice care; or hospice care for only the last few days of life.
 Hospice care is a form of palliative care for those who are terminally ill and near death, and can be provided at home or in a hospice.
 Aggressive end-of-life care can be very expensive.
 Even when health insurance covers a significant portion of the medical expenses, it can be very costly for a patient and the patient’s family.